10+ Sewing Terms for Beginners

 9) Turn Out

 If you sew a long tube or another item such as a stuffed toy, you will need to sew the pieces with right sides facing each other.
 You will then need to turn the item right side out.
 This is what the term turn our is referring to.
-Sometimes this can be done completely with just your hands.
+Often you can turn the piece out without a special tool.
 Other times you will need to use a tool to get the tube or small corners completely turned.

 If you have seen a quilt it most likely had a binding around the edge.
 This is when you take a very long, thin strip of fabric and you sew along the outer edge to hide the edges of the fabric to keep it from fraying.
 Binding not only gives the fabric a nice finished look but it can also add a nice decorative touch to your project.

-Interfacing is attached to the wrong side of your fabric to help stiffen it up.
-This is done when you are need to add some structure to your project.
+Attach interfacing to the wrong side of the fabric to help stiffen it up.
+Add interfacing to give your project structure.
 Some interfacing is fusible, which means you can iron it right to the fabric, making it easier to work with.

 12) Finger Pressing

 Thank you so much for joining me today to learn these sewing terms for beginners!
-I hope these 10+ sewing terms for beginners will help as you dive into your next project.
+I hope these sewing terms for beginners will help as you dive into your next project.
+Still have questions then share with me in the comments below.
+Did we miss a term, then let us know below!